-The Customer Relation Skills for the Insurance Industry certificate program prepares students to successfully earn their Pennsylvania insurance license and begin working as an insurance agent or broker.
-Students completing this certificate will have the opportunity to obtain knowledge in the core areas of communications, sales, accounting, marketing, business law and insurance.
+Customer Relation Skills for the Insurance Industry Certificate the core areas of communications, sales, accounting, marketing, business law and insurance.
 The objective of the Customer Relation Skills for the Insurance Industry certificate program is to provide students with the knowledge and skills to start or continue a successful career in the field of Insurance or to transfer to another degree to include Entrepreneurship and Small Business Management, Communications or Business.